Maik13579/rviz2_cinematographer/README.md

+# Work in Progress

+This fork is not ready for use yet.

-# Rviz Cinematographer
+# Rviz2 Cinematographer

-An rqt plugin to create and edit trajectories for the rviz camera and record its views in a video.
+An rqt plugin to create and edit trajectories for the rviz2 camera and record its views in a video.

 An example trajectory generated in about 3 minutes: